 To which hope replies: the advances of industry, urbanization, education, and standards of living, in countries that now endanger the world by their fertility, will probably have the same effect there, in reducing the birth rate, as they have had in Europe and North America.
 Until that equilibrium of production and reproduction comes it will be a counsel of humanity to disseminate the knowledge and means of contraception.
 Ideally parentage should be a privilege of health, not a by-product of sexual agitation.

 Still curious?
-Pound-for-pound The Lessons of History might be the richest book I’ve ever come across.
+Pound-for-pound The Lessons of History is one of the best.